wp-plugins/rublon/readme.txt

 3. Click the "Install Now" link next to the Rublon plugin in the search results and confirm the installation.
 4. After a successful installation, click "Activate Plugin".
 5. Now click "Settings" under the plugin name on the list or use the configuration link displayed on top of the "Plugins" page.
-6. In order to activate Rublon for your WordPress installation click the "Activate Rublon" button.
-If you already have a System Token and Secret Key, please paste them into the input fields and click "Save".
+6. In order to activate Rublon for your WordPress installation click the "Activate Rublon" button and scan the Rublon QR code that appears afterwards.
+7. After activating Rublon, you need to secure your account.
+Go to your user profile and click the "Secure your account with Rublon" button.

 = Server requirements =
 - PHP version 5.3.3 or greater